Refrigerant: Thermophysical property requirements

-In thermodynamic terms, refrigerants transport thermal energy, which is called enthalpy.
-Enthalpy greatly increases or decreases during evaporation or condensation.
+In thermodynamic terms, refrigerants transport energy in the form of enthalpy, which increases or decreases substantially during evaporation or condensation.
 The difference between the enthalpy of the vapor and liquid phase is called the latent heat of vaporization.
 The latent heat of vaporization allows substantial energy to be absorbed or released, with minimal temperature change, in the evaporator or condenser.
-Engineers control the temperatures in the evaporator and condenser by changing the fluid's pressure.
+The temperatures in the evaporator and condenser are controlled by adjusting the refrigerant pressure in each component.

-A refrigerant must achieve a boiling point below the desired temperature of the cold environment.
+A refrigerant must have a boiling point below the desired temperature of the cold environment.
 Heat will then flow from the cold environment into the refrigerant, causing it to evaporate.
 The boiling point is lower if the refrigerant pressure is lower.
-For this reason, the refrigerant in the evaporator (on the cold side) will have a reduced pressure.
+For this reason, the refrigerant in the evaporator (on the cold side) will have a low pressure.
 The evaporator pressure should be above atmospheric pressure to prevent air from leaking into it.

-Similarly, the refrigerant must achieve a boiling point above the temperature of the warm environment, so that heat will flow out of the refrigerant as it condenses.
-Since boiling point rises with increasing pressure, the refrigerant in the condenser (on the warm side) will have an elevated pressure.
+Similarly, the refrigerant must have a boiling point above the temperature of the warm environment, so that heat will flow out of the refrigerant as it condenses.
+Since boiling point rises with increasing pressure, the refrigerant in the condenser (on the warm side) will have a high pressure.

-For most refrigeration systems, a critical point temperature well above the condenser temperature is desirable.
-When the critical point temperature is above the condenser temperature, the refrigerant can condense from the vapor to the liquid phase at nearly constant temperature; but if the critical point were below the condenser temperature, no phase change could occur.
-For fixed evaporator and condenser temperatures, increasing the critical point temperature farther above the condenser temperature raises the energy efficiency of a refrigeration cycle.
-However, as the critical point temperature rises, the vapor density at the compressor inlet decreases.
+For most refrigeration systems, a critical-point temperature well above the condenser temperature is desirable.
+When the critical-point temperature is above the condenser temperature, the refrigerant can condense from the vapor to the liquid phase at nearly constant temperature; but if the critical point were below the condenser temperature, no phase change could occur.
+For fixed evaporator and condenser temperatures, increasing the critical-point temperature farther above the condenser temperature raises the energy efficiency of a refrigeration cycle.

+However, as the critical-point temperature rises, the vapor density at the compressor inlet decreases.
 A lower density raises the volumetric flow rate of vapor needed for a given amount of cooling (in other words, the compressor must be larger to do the job).
 Thus, a trade-off between energy efficiency and volumetric efficiency underlies the selection of a refrigerant.

 The refrigerant vapor's specific heat capacity also strongly affects performance.
 A lower specific heat capacity avoids liquid formation in the compressor, but too low a heat capacity can result in undesirably hot vapor at the compressor outlet.
 Optimization tends to favor refrigerant molecules with fewer atoms.
-A high latent heat of vaporization and a triple point temperature well below the evaporator temperature are also desirable.
+A high latent heat of vaporization and a triple-point temperature well below the evaporator temperature are also desirable.

-A few refrigerants, like carbon dioxide, may operate in warm environments that are above the critical point temperature.
+A few refrigerants, like carbon dioxide, may operate in warm environments that are above the critical-point temperature.
 In these transcritical refrigeration cycles, the condenser must be replaced by a gas cooler operating over a wider temperature range.